velescore/veles-wiki/articles/en/dVPN-Setup-Guide.md

 This page provides a general overview of the dVPN setup tutorials across multiple platforms.

+!!! caution "Experimental Warning"
+    These guides correspond to the current state of (pre-alpha) decentralized VPN and I will be updated according to the development process

 ## Supported Platforms
 * **Android**
 * **iOS**